AequilibraE/qaequilibrae/docs/source/networksfromscratch.rst

 For this example we will use Open-Street Maps data, which is the most widely available data out there.
-There is an `online tool <http://osm-traffic.com/>`_ that is pretty good to download very target data (such as that for Alice Springs), you can also download the entire thing from `Geofrabik <http://download.geofabrik.de/>`_
+There is an `online tool <http://osm-traffic.com/>`_ that is pretty good to download very target data (such as that for Alice Springs), you can also download the entire thing from `Geofabrik <http://download.geofabrik.de/>`_

 * Zoning System: